Philosoft/awesome-webdev-books/README.md

 * [The Startup Owner's Manual](http://www.amazon.com/dp/0984999302) - A book about building a startup step by step by Steve Blank and Bob Dorf.

 ## Cascading Style Sheets
 * To be added.
-A your own PR to submit books!
+Add your own PR to submit books!

 ## Development environment
 * [The Linux Command Line](http://linuxcommand.org/tlcl.php) - A book about learning to use the command line.